Understanding Credit Rating for Businesses in India

 Brickwork Ratings (BWR)

 Established in 2007, Brickwork Ratings is a Canara Bank-supported credit rating agency.
-It is also recognized by the RBI as an External Credit Assessment Agency (ECAI).
+It is also recognised by the RBI as an External Credit Assessment Agency (ECAI).
 BWR has expertise across a wide range of industries, from banking and capital markets to real estate and education.
 Brickwork Ratings offers ratings for everything from bank loans and corporate governance to IREDA, MFI, and MNRE

 India Ratings and Research Pvt Ltd